Virtual versions of real-world objects have become increasingly important to many businesses. Read on to find out more about this exciting technology.

 Improve operational and engineering efficiency by modeling systems with up-to-date information, testing alterations in dynamic simulations, and ultimately implementing real-world changes.

-Provide swift maintenance to physical assets and existing systems, such as buildings or jet engines, by continually monitoring their performance and identifying issues when they first arise.
+Provide swift maintenance to physical assets and existing systems, such as buildings or jet engines, by continually monitoring their performance and identifying issues when they arise.

 Improve the customer experience when purchasing a product or entering a retail outlet by virtually modeling their customer journey.